hi-im-buggy/hi-im-buggy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Student researcher interested in interpretability, auditory processing, and multi-modal deep learning.
+subtitle: # Think of a nice subtitle later.
+A motto maybe?

 profile:
   align: right
-  image: prof_pic.jpg
+  image: 'prof_pic.jpg'
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: # blank
 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"